Reenforcements/nRF24L01/README.md

+## Added value:
-<span style="background-color:yellow;">Added value: Created a completely new, easily portable library for the nRF24L01+ based transceiver modules.
-Created by using the datasheet as a reference.</span>
+*Created a completely new, easily portable library for the nRF24L01+ based transceiver modules.
+Created by using the datasheet as a reference.*
+--

 # nRF24L01+
 An nRF24L01 library for Arduino, built from scratch, as a school project.
 It's built in such a way that it can easily be ported over to other microcontrollers.